-Unfortunately, dogs can’t tell us how they feel following a surgery.
-As a result, deciding which procedure is better for a dog must be based on observational outcomes of both surgical procedures.
+Unfortunately, dogs can’t tell us how they feel following surgery.
+As a result, deciding which procedure is better for a dog must be based on the observational outcomes of both surgical procedures.

 In addition, trying to help a dog lose weight while recovering from a cruciate rupture is challenging because part of the recovery involves exercise restriction.
 With surgery, we can fix the dog’s cruciate ligament, work through the normal recovery, and then begin an appropriate diet and exercise program for weight loss.

 Younger dogs with a tear are more likely to develop arthritis over time.
 As a result, it’s beneficial to fix and avoid future concerns.
 On the other hand, there are concerns with older dogs undergoing general anesthesia, which a veterinary must conservatively manage.
 In addition to age factors, underlying medical conditions such as Cushing’s disease or hypothyroidism can predispose a pet to ligament rupture, but can also complicate strategies for surgery and anesthesia.